MANA to require covid-19 vaccines for staff

 Multiple safety studies and the large numbers of vaccines that have been performed over the last year suggest covid-19 vaccines have low risk and low complication rates, it said.

-Fifty-eight patients were hospitalized with covid-19 in Northwest Arkansas on Wednesday, according to Martine Pollard, a spokeswoman for Mercy Health System who released a joint statement on covid-19 from the region's largest health care organizations.
+Sixty patients were hospitalized with covid-19 in Northwest Arkansas on Friday, according to Martine Pollard, a spokeswoman for Mercy Health System who released a joint statement on covid-19 from the region's largest health care organizations.

 "The last time we had volumes in the 50s was in February 2021 during the decline of our winter surge," Pollard said.
 "The vast majority of today's covid-19 hospitalizations are people who have not been vaccinated."